 Next School Shoes

-The good thing about Next, when it comes to School Shoes is that they offer Synthetic and Real Leather Shoes.
-Let's not forget that they also sell Branded Footwear too (including Clarks).There are over 100 different styles to choose from for both Boys* and Girls*, which must make them one of the best places on the High Street for choice.
+The good thing about Nex, when it comes to school shoes is that they offer both synthetic and real leather shoes.
+Let's not forget that they also sell branded footwear too (including Clarks).There are over 100 different styles to choose from for both boys* and girls*, which must make them one of the best places on the high street for choice.

 Lelli Kelly School Shoes

 When you hear your child ask for Lelli Kelly shoes, you also hear the sound of money emptying from your purse.
 They aren't cheap that's for sure, but they are the shoes to be seen with in the playground.